jbrzusto/motusClient/inst/doc/upstream_api.md

        - projectID: integer; project ID
        - batchID: integer; largest batchID we already have for this project
        - authToken: authorization token returned by authenticate_user
-       - includeTesting: boolean; default: false.
+       - includeTesting: (optional) boolean; default: false.
 If true, include those batches marked `testing` on the server.
 This parameter is ignored for non-administrator users.
          **Do not use** this parameter unless you are prepared to correct your database to remove such batches!